U.S. Press Freedom Tracker

 Robles immediately appealed the trial court’s decision.
 In October 2016, the First Department appeals court reversed the trial court’s decision, finding that the prosecution had not shown that Robles’ testimony was so “critical or necessary” that it could override her reporter’s privilege not to testify about her sources.

-The prosecution then asked the New York Court of Appeals, the highest court in New York state, to review the First Department appeals court’s decision, and the New York Court of Appeals agreed to do so.
+The prosecution then asked the New York Court of Appeals to review the First Department appeals court’s decision, and the Court of Appeals agreed to do so.

-The New York Court of Appeals did not actually say that the trial court’s decision to uphold the subpoenas was correct, just that Robles was not allowed to appeal it.
+The Court of Appeals did not actually say that the trial court’s decision to uphold the subpoenas was correct, just that Robles was not allowed to appeal it.

 But it hardly matters to Robles.
 Since she’s not allowed to appeal the trial court’s decision to uphold the subpoenas ordering to testify, that decision stands.